Antonio-Parada/100-days-of-code/start_100_days.md

 Description: Build a simple snake AI that plays snake.
 For an added challenge, generate random maps and then train your AI to play in any random map that you generate.
 Suggested Language:
 Suggested Frameworks/Tools:
-Status: [ ] In Progress
+Status: [x] Completed
-Notes: Started project, created directory and README.
+Notes: Implemented a basic random move AI and integrated it into the Snake game loop.

 #### Map Maker
 Description: Build a simple program that will generate random terrain maps through [procedural generation](https://en.wikipedia.org/wiki/Procedural_generation) with a user supplied seed.
 Suggested Language:
 Suggested Frameworks/Tools:
-Status: [ ] To Do
+Status: [ ] In Progress
-Notes:
+Notes: Started project, created directory and README.

 #### Battleship
 Description: Build the classic game of battleship.
 You can build a CLI app or a much better app with graphics using any 2D graphics module.